This page describes a simple model and notation for distributed algorithms. Other models are introduced later.

 that receives messages from agents

-pos
+pos and neg,

-and sends messages to agent X
+and sends messages to agent X.

 See an example